caseyryan22465/DCP/readme.md

 ## List of problems and descriptions
 - postfixCalc
-   - Calculates postfixCalc notation style math.
+   - Calculates postfix notation style math.
 Mainly an excuse to use generics, linkedlists, and stacks after learning about them in class.